UMF Students with U.S. Sen Angus King

 Students who major in Political Science at Farmington are job-ready for a range of careers.
 Some pursue a career in politics, working in Augusta or Washington, D.C. in government or for elected officials.
 Some have gone on to become elected officials, themselves.
 Others become journalists, work for non-governmental organizations or choose a career in business or with non-profit organizations.

-An example of what a UMF Policial Science graduate can accomplish is Mana Abdi, a 2018 UMF Political Science graduate.
+An example of what a UMF Political Science graduate can accomplish is Mana Abdi, a 2018 UMF Political Science graduate.
 Mana was recently elected as the first Somali-American lawmaker in Maine, representing District 95 in the Maine Legislature.
 She also works at Bates College in the Office of Intercultural Education and prior to that worked for Disability Rights Maine in Augusta.
 As a junior at UMF, Mana interned in the Farmington District Attorney’s office, just a short walk from campus.

 Annual U.S. Constitution Day Presentation

 Each October in observance of U.S. Constitution Day, UMF Professor of Political Science James Melcher presents his Annual Supreme Court Preview and Review in Lincoln Auditorium on the UMF campus.
-The event is well attended and Political Science students, Pre-Law students and others are thoroughly engaged as Melcher provides engaging analysis of upcoming SCOTUS cases.
+The event is well attended and Political Science students, Pre-Law students, and others are thoroughly engaged as Melcher provides engaging analysis of upcoming SCOTUS cases.
 For many, it’s a Political Science and Pre-Law highlight of the fall semester.

 Contact Us